 Up to the 20th century the island was a pirate hunt and until recently it was known for cigarette smuggling to Italy!
 Pretty adventurous for such a small place, hey?

-My first port of call is the small harbour of Vathi, an enchanting little town where children play on the village square, yachties fill the harbour taverna’s and locals tend to their nearby olive groves.
+My first port of call was the small harbour of Vathy, an enchanting little village where children play on the village square, yachties fill the harbour tavernas and locals tend to their nearby olive groves.
 It’s the kind of place where you while away the afternoon, reading a book, a café frappé in hand.

-From Vathi, it is only a short walk uphill towards the village of Katomeri.
-Here, old ladies, dressed in black, tend to their houses covered in bougainvillea, and in one of the side-streets two elderly men sort out the world in a little café with a vine-covered canopy.
-Watching local life unfold is one of the best things to do in Meganisi, as it turns out.
+From Vathy, it is only a short walk uphill (2km) towards the inland village of Katomeri.
+It looks even smaller than Vathy, but has somehow managed to be crowned as the “capital of Meganisi”.
+Old ladies, dressed in black, tend to their houses covered in bougainvillea, and in one of the side-streets two elderly men sort out the world in a little café with a vine-covered canopy.
+Watching local life unfold is one of the best things to do on Meganisi, as it turns out.

 Meganisi is an island, so it would be a shame not to enjoy some of the beaches it has to offer.
-Don’t expect huge stretches of sand though.
-Like the rest of the island, the beaches are small-scale and most of the time pretty deserted.
-I set up camp on Elia Beach late afternoon, taking in the last rays of sun.
+On Meganisi you won’t find mile-long sandy beaches teeming with hordes of holidaymakers.
+Like the rest of the island, the beaches are small-scale and most of the time they are pretty deserted.
+I set up camp on pebbled Elia Beach, the closest beach to Katomeri, taking in the last rays of sun.
+There are no facilities whatsoever, so bring your own food and drink!

 Meganisi seems to have been largely forgotten by tourism.
 One can only hope it’ll stay that way…